-Adapting for agile technology can be quite a challenge, especially if your business has existing systems in place, and marketing technologies in use, for numerous purposes.
-When they don’t seem to naturally work in sync with one another, how do you choose the right type of technology to prepare for the future, without disrupting what you already have in place?
+Adapting to today’s rapidly changing technology landscape can be challenging, especially if your business already has multiple systems and marketing technologies in use.
+When they don’t seem to naturally work in sync with one another, how do you choose the right type of technology to prepare for the future without disrupting what’s already in place?

-We talked about the struggles large businesses face with our Solutions Architect, David Wendt, who has held various data-driven marketing roles in the finance industry, where he’s worked in both agile and traditional, corporate organizations.
+We talked about the tech adoption struggles that Financial Services businesses face with Solutions Architect David Wendt, who has held various data-driven roles in the finance industry, both at agile firms and more corporate traditional organizations.

 I enjoyed being in an agile organization model since this led to more transparency, focus and better teamwork.
-Our teams were multi-disciplined with members from various departments, and these teams didn’t require approval from a traditional manager for required actions.
-This autonomy increased our speed and agility; before, the process would’ve involved getting mandates and approval from the board.
-Having to do so can eat into valuable time which could have been spent elsewhere.
+Firstly, our teams were multidisciplinary, with members from various departments, and secondly, these teams didn’t require approval from a traditional manager to take action.
+This autonomy increased our speed and agility; before, the process would have involved getting mandates and approval from the board, which can eat into valuable time which could be spent elsewhere.

 These organizations face the problem of balancing two issues: continual adaptation for new technology for customer-centricity on one hand, and the decommissioning of old technology on the other.
-These two issues should receive equivalent attention, but in practice, many large companies pool most of their resources into their core business systems.
-With customer journey orchestration solutions like Relay42’s platform, these systems can be integrated with newer technologies without any disruption, and data can be activated quickly and seamlessly.
+These two issues should receive equal attention, but in practice, many large companies pool most of their resources into their core business systems.
+With best-of-breed technologies, such as Relay42, built to facilitate communication between systems, they can be integrated with newer technologies without any disruption, and data can be activated quickly and seamlessly.

 Because FinTechs are challenging banks to rethink their age-old roles, the role that financial institutions play is changing from siloed to customer-centric business models.
 This major transition has been a hurdle for institutions who have been firmly set in their conventional view of how they do business, and what their role is in serving their financial customers.